 Ask Alex @ Orndee: Publicity vs Public Relations

-Jade send, “My agent suggests that I find a publicist and a pr firm.
+Jade sent, “My agent suggests that I find a publicist and a pr firm.
 Aren’t those all the same things?
 Doesn’t the pr firm get me publicity?"

 That’s a great question Jade.
 Lots of people use the term PR (public relations) interchangeably with publicity, but the two are actually quite different.